 All channels mainly broadcast entertainment and educational programmes.
 Araz radio broadcasts programmes in different languages: in Russian every day, in Georgian three times a week and in Kurdish, Talish and Armenian twice a week.

 Although there is a department of social and political programmes on Azerbaijani radio, there are actually no talk shows or debates.
 On the eve of the presidential and parliamentary elections candidates and their authorised representatives are allocated limited airtime only on the public radio.
+Minimum price on the public radio is 7 manats per second; maximum price of air time is 25 manats per second.

 An unsolved technical issue is that of connecting foreign radio frequencies to the local frequencies in the border regions of Azerbaijan.
 When additional transmitters are illegally installed in those areas, it has an impact on local channels which are technically hampered from functioning.
 The regions involved include Ujar, Beylagan, Barda, Imishli, Lankaran and Astara, where there are mainly Iranian channels.
 Therefore, the solution of the problem must be regulated by intergovernmental agreements.